 Drop-Off and Pick-Up

-Belknap plans on coordinated efforts to minimize exposure and risk on these high traffic days.
+Belknap is planning coordinated efforts to minimize exposure and risk on these high traffic days.
 Families will be made aware of exact pick-up and drop off times and procedures for campers and guardians.
-Information will be posted here.
+Information will be posted here as it becomes available.
+Please note the following:

 Camp Life During COVID